 9. No Abuse

-This seems like another no-brainer, yet every day we hear news of men abusing women both physically and mentally.
 Obviously, trust cannot survive in a situation where a woman lives in fear of you.
 If you are abusing your wife, you should cease immediately and seek counseling.
 Typically men who abuse women feel no control over their own lives.
 This is not her fault and nothing you do to her will make those feelings go away.
 It is ok to ask for help.
-Please do so right away.
+Do it right away.

 Huddle Up Question